 - Spare nozzle

-- A variety of tools (pliers, print spatula, hex keys, nozzle cleaner, etc.)
+- Several different 3D printing tools (pliers, print spatula, hex keys, nozzle cleaner, etc.)

 - Sample filament